h3mantD/linuxConfig/README.md

 # vimConfig

-# Transfering VIM into IDE
+# Transferring VIM into IDE

 ### Installing the vim plugin manager